spencertipping/tau/doc/sigma-search.md

 }
 ```

 Of course, this is no longer _O(d)_ space; it is much closer to _O(n)_.
-If we want to control the space complexity, we need to not only limit the number of futures running at any given moment, but we also need to make sure they run in a depth-first order.
+If we want to control the space complexity, we need to not only limit the number of futures running at any given moment, but we also need to make sure they run in a mostly depth-first order.
 We could do this by assigning each future a priority corresponding to its degree of nesting, then executing highest-priority futures first.
 So if `future<>` didn't manage this for us, we'd have:

 ```cpp
 future<size_t> du(int depth, std::string path)